Çivril: Lake Işıklı

-Çivril district area is notable by the large size within its boundaries of Lake Işıklı, a freshwater lake which is a fishing reserve and recreational are for its region, aside from being one of the sources of Büyük Menderes River.
+Lake Işıklı is a large, freshwater lake which is a fishing reserve and recreational are for its region, aside from being one of the sources of Büyük Menderes River.
 The lake lies at an altitude of 821 m and its area is 73 square kilometres.
 Its waters are also used for irrigation for the surrounding agricultural lands.
 It is a site for breeding waterbirds and large numbers of wintering wildfowl.
 It has been assessed as an Important Bird Area.

 The lake is at about 20 km south of Çivril and extends in Çivril Plain.
 It is fed by streams from further east.
 Another stream, Işıklı Stream, in its turn, departs from the lake to join later Büyük Menderes River.